 - Year-long small group counseling using research-based materials provided by the Mark Wilcox Center.
 Supporting materials that may be used is Do You Know Me Well Enough to Teach Me? by Stephen Peters.
-Also the school's Reading Coach and Curriculum Interventionists will be used to provide on-going academic professional development to both the parents and the teachers.
-This includes specific strategies that are effective when working with students from diverse backgrounds. - School Psychologist on campus three days a week. - Literature/articles to increase staff awareness of the effects of poverty on student achievement. - Adding a Parent Involvement Paraprofessional to assist with tracking attendance and tardies with fidelity.
+Also the school's Reading Coaches and Math Coach will be used to provide on-going academic professional development to both the parents and the teachers.
+This includes specific strategies that are effective when working with students from diverse backgrounds. - School Psychologist on campus three days a week. - Literature/articles to increase staff awareness of the effects of poverty on student achievement. - Adding a Parent Involvement Paraprofessional to assist with tracking attendance and tardies with fidelity. - The instructional staff will be provided with a peer who will model effective classroom management strategies and serve as a mentor. - One of the curriculum coaches will send out reminders weekly to ensure everyone is prepared on the day of planning.